Research

 A Peer and Family Based Approach to Obesity in African American Families, Principal Investigator.

-Training Program to Reduce Breast Cancer Disparities in Black and Hispanic Women, Multiple Principal Investigator
+Training Program to Reduce Breast Cancer Disparities in Black and Hispanic Women, Multiple Principal Investigators

 The overall goal of this program is to recruit highly-qualified graduate students (masters and doctoral) and launch them into research careers focused on reducing breast cancer disparities.